-You can then upload a profile picture to your candidacy and nomination where it says 'Profile Picture' → 'choose file' → 'upload'- do ensure it is a JPEG and doesn't go over the limit.
+2) You can then upload a profile picture to your candidacy and nomination where it says 'Profile Picture' \rightarrow 'choose file' \rightarrow 'upload'- do ensure it is a JPEG and doesn't go over the limit.
 If it does, try to reduce the quality and size. (picture below)

 Yaz Yeahia

 Back to Candidate List

-Profile Picture

-Your profile picture will appear on the Can lidate List and your manifesto page.
+a prome plotare nin appear on an e Candidate List and your manifesto page.

-Choose File No file chosen Upload
+choose File No file chosen Upload

-Нойк
+/

+2

+me

 3) Once profile picture has been uploaded, below you can upload a digital manifesto below.
-Click the image curser on the top of the manifesto section
+Click the image curser on the top of the manifesto section fanifesto Digital Manifesto Image cursor